apache/tvm/docs/dev/pass_infra.rst

 Pass Instrument
 ^^^^^^^^^^^^^^^

+Pass Instrument is a mechanism to analyze the pass itself.
+For example, we can use the infrastructure to know how much time and memory a pass requires or how a pass can transform the IR module.

-Currently we introduce four instrument points in the life-cycle of ``PassContext``.
+We introduce four instrument points in the life-cycle of ``PassContext``.

 .. code:: c++